 This is because unexpected things happen.
 For example, a core Google algorithm update could result in massive traffic reductions.
 If you only monetise through ads, this is going to hurt a lot.

 In March 2020, a little virus caused the travel industry (and the world) to grind to a halt.
-Bloggers who were relying on sponsored posts for an income suddenly found that brands did not want to collaborate and struggled more than those who had multiple streams of income.
+Travel bloggers who were relying on sponsored posts for an income suddenly found that brands did not want to collaborate and struggled more than those who had multiple streams of income.

 So once you have mastered one source, it’s time to introduce another.